 - Add ginger ale before serving and stir.

-Love sangria?
-Don’t miss these recipes!
+Love this sangria?
+Don’t miss these easy cocktail recipes!

 Save this recipe to your Sangria, Cocktails, or Recipe board on Pinterest!

 This easy-to-make peach sangria will definitely be one of my go-to cocktails next summer.
 Since peach is one of my favorite flavors, so you might even catch me making this during the winter.
 If you love peaches as much as I do, keep in mind that you can make this with frozen peaches when the fresh fruit is not in season.